Canine-Approved: Best Electric Cars For Your Dog

 BMW i4

-Bailey, the Mastiff Cross, in the boot of a BMW i4
+Bailey, a Mastiff Cross, enjoying the sun in the boot of Jodi’s BMW i4.

 In the boot, there is 470 litres of room.
 If you fold the seats down, that space increases to 1,290 litres.
 This is a decent amount of room, which would allow for a small to medium dog to be comfortable in the back.
-You can see Bailey, a Mastiff Cross, in the boot of Jodi’s BMW i4 who could lay in the boot.
+You can see Bailey, a Mastiff Cross, in the boot of Jodi’s BMW i4 who could lay in the boot very easily!

 The Electric Car Scheme CEO and Co-Founder Thom Groot commented: